UffizziCloud/docs/docs/integrate-with-ci.md

   * `project` - A Uffizzi project ID (See [next section](connect-to-uffizzi-cloud.md))
   * `password` - Your Uffizzi account password stored as a GitHub Actions secret (See [next section](connect-to-uffizzi-cloud.md))

 Additionally, this workflow has two optional parameters if you want to configure password protection for your Uffizzi test environments.
-For instructions on configuring password, follow [this guide](guides/password-protected.md).
+For instructions on configuring passwords, follow [this guide](guides/password-protected.md).

   * `url-username` - An HTTP username
   * `url-password` - An HTTP password stored as a GitHub Actions secret